Las Vegas pushes land swap to balance growth, conservation - WTMJ

 The fast-growing Las Vegas area lacks the housing supply to meet projected population growth.
 A 2019 University of Nevada, Las Vegas, study that Cortez Masto’s legislation references projected the population in Clark County would increase 35%, to 3.1 million residents, by 2060.
 That spike will be difficult to accommodate without building in existing communities or public lands.

-“Due to this federal ownership, our options for planning and development are very constrained and require constant coordination with federal agencies,” Clark County Air Quality Department Director Marcie Henson said.
+“Due to this federal ownership, our options for planning and development are very constrained and require constant coordination with federal agencies,” Clark County Director of Environment and Sustainability Marci Henson said.

 Growth may stretch an already limited water supply.
 Water officials support the proposal, which allocates funding to maintaining the channels used to recycle wastewater through Lake Mead.
 The region has enacted some of the U.S. West’s most aggressive conservation measures, including an outright ban on decorative grass in certain places, to prepare for growth.

-Note: This story was first published on June 18, 2021.
-It was updated on June 19, 2021, to correct the title of Marci Henson and the spelling of her first name.
-She is the Clark County director of Environment and Sustainability, not Air Quality Department director, and her first name is spelled Marci, not Marcie.